ychzhu/uranos/README.md

 ### Preparation

 1. Download the zipped binary package and the ENDF data zip file.
-The binaries can also be found in this repository.
+The binaries can be found in this repository in the /binaries folder and the ENDF data can be found in the /data folder.
 2. Unzip the URANOS files into a folder of your choice.
 3. Unzip the ENDF data files, which also contains the `Input Spectrum Calibration File`, into a folder of your choice.
 4. Run `URANOSGUI.exe`.
 5. Insert the full path and filename of the `IncomingSpectrum.root` into `Input Spectrum Calibration File` under URANOS' *Setup* tab.
+If the destination path you entered turns red, it is not recognized by the system.
+Black or grey indicate valid folders or files.
 6. Insert the full path to the ENDF files into `Cross Section Folder` under URANOS' *Setup* tab.
 7. Set a `work directory` where the configuration files of your scenario are to be stored.
 Mind a trailing slash.
 8. Set an `output directory` where the simulation results will be stored.
 Mind a trailing slash.

 ### First Run